 To be suitable for contact rugby, synthetic pitches must meet strict requirements around ball-surface interaction, player-surface interaction and durability.

 They must also meet the requirements of the World Rugby regulation 22 and World Rugby Artificial Rugby Turf Performance Specification.

-Operators wishing to check whether an older pitch may be rugby compliant should compare the design and specification of their pitch to the IRB requirements to determine whether it is worth having tested by an Accredited Test Institute.
+Operators wishing to check whether an older pitch may be rugby compliant should compare the design and specification of their pitch to the World Rugby requirements to determine whether it is worth having tested by an Accredited Test Institute.

-Visit the IRB website for more about the synthetic pitch regulations.
+Visit the World Rugby website for more about the synthetic pitch regulations.